 If you’re in the Denver area, make sure to schedule an appointment at one of our four AFC Urgent Care centers to help get your necessary screenings.

-For American Heart Month, our teams at AFC Urgent Care Cherry Creek, Denver Speer, Denver Highlands, and Denver East are here to help guide your preventive heart care whenever you need it.
+For American Heart Month, our teams at AFC Urgent Care Cherry Creek, Denver Speer, Denver Highlands, and Denver Park Hill are here to help guide your preventive heart care whenever you need it.
 Come in today for a fast appointment, low-cost, and peace of mind as we jump start your new and improved heart health management plan!